 Safety Requirements for Age and Weight Limits for Children in California

 Often, much of what we think we know deserves a refresher course.
 We felt this might be a good time to bring something to light that is often not discussed: child safety requirements in the great state of California.
+There are many regulations that parents don’t know about or simply choose to ignore which puts their child’s safety at risk, if you and your child unfortunately get injured in a car accident then you should call a personal injury lawyer or a car accident attorney as soon as possible.
+A personal injury lawyer can help you protect your rights and get the proper compensation you deserve.

 Rear facing– Children 1 and under are to ride rear facing car seat.
 This is done to protect the developing spine of your child.